mendhak/eleventy-satisfactory/README.md

 * Draft posts appear locally
 * UI testing (for this repo)
 * Github Actions for publishing
-* Full bleed CSS on code blocks, figures, to make it extra-wide and stand out from the text
+* Extra wide images, videos and code blocks to make it extra-wide and stand out from the text
+* Full width images and videos
 * Robots.txt
 * Favicon